Mid-Push/mid-push.github.io/index.md

 ## Research Highlights

-My long-term research goal is to develop generative AI systems that go beyond producing realistic multi-modal data to capturing the underlying structure of the world.
-By embedding causal principles into machine learning and computer vision, I aim to make generative models not only powerful, but also controllable, interpretable, trustworthy, and capable of systematic generalization.
+My long-term research goal is to develop generative AI systems that go beyond producing realistic multimodal data to capturing the underlying structure of the world.
+By grounding machine learning and computer vision in principled representations of structure and dependencies, I aim to make generative models not only powerful, but also controllable, interpretable, trustworthy, and capable of systematic generalization.”
 {% include research-diagram.html %}